roman-sikorskyi/DiceeGame.github.io/README.md

 **Features**

-- Random Dice Rolls: Roll one or more dice with a single click.
+- **Random Dice Rolls**: Roll one or more dice with a single click.

-- Score Tracking: Keep track of your scores and compare them with others.

-- Responsive Design: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

-- Customizable Settings: Choose the number of dice, dice sides, and more.

-- Interactive UI: Enjoy a user-friendly interface with smooth animations.
+- **Interactive UI**: Enjoy a user-friendly interface with smooth animations.

 **Technologies Used**